-So on a list that is obviously highly personal, let’s go from top to bottom of the 7, starting with Everest.
+So on a list that is obviously highly personal, let’s go from top to bottom of the 7 summits, starting with Everest – and for now that means Kathmandu.

 It’s hard to not to visit the tried and true classic Fire and Ice, which for years stood out long before others seemed to crack it, as a place you could start with a tomato and mozzarella salad drizzled in olive oil, move onto a suitably thin crust Quatra Stagioni Pizza and finish up with a piece of chocolate cake or apple pie.

 With a large beer or a bottle of wine, the repast will have been very worthwhile, the atmosphere excellent (it was after al Ueli Stecks’s favorite restaurant in Kathmandu).
 With a location on the Thamel fringe, close to hotels or a taxi, it’s easy to get home from.
-With a nightcap at the always classic Sam’s Bar, or an IPA at the new Yeti Tap Room, you will have rounded out the evening successfully.
+With a nightcap at the always classic Sam’s Bar, you will have rounded out the evening successfully.

 Another option for Nepali food is the 6 to 22 course Nepali meals out at Dwarika’s.
 Or if really craving some Japanese food, another restaurant there may surprise you with Sashimi, Sushi rolls and Sukiyaki.
 Dwarika’s is complete with a British Pub, Newari courtyard and pool, providing a full respite from the energy of Kathmandu – it could be the haven needed to transition you gently and comfortably back from your climb.

-If skipping the Thailand experience on your escape from Kathmandu, it is well worth the short taxi ride from Thamel to Krua Thai for the classic mix of spicy Tom Yang soup and Thai green curry.
+If skipping the stop in Thailand on your escape from Kathmandu, it is well worth the short taxi ride from Thamel to Krua Thai for the classic mix of spicy Tom Yang soup and Thai green curry.

 For consistently tasty middle eastern food in Thamel, there is always OR2K with its trendy traveling crowd and cushioned floor seating if you want to stretch your legs and recline in comfort.